Mon Repos Turtle Encounter tours

 Book a spot and join our Park Rangers on a guided Turtle Encounter tour for your chance to see majestic female turtles laying their eggs (November to January) or watch young hatchlings dig free and hustle down the beach (January to March).

 Primary and Secondary schools can also book a Turtle Encounter tour—it is an exciting way for your students to learn about turtles, their conservation and the important turtle research that scientists are undertaking.

 Bookings are essential and can be made through Bundaberg Visitor Information Centre.

 Please read our Conditions of entry before your visit.

 Be aware that Turtle Encounter tours are close-proximity activities where you may want to wear a mask.

 - Be respectful of others by not visiting if you are unwell or displaying COVID or flu-like symptoms.

-- Stay within your family* or social groupΔ wherever possible and socially distance from other groups.
+- Stay within your family* or social group wherever possible.

 - Use sanitising stations found throughout the Turtle Centre.